 - Chromosomal deletions in chromosomes 3,7,9,11

 Involvement of p53 genes

-- Apoptosis of keratinocytes with sustained UV damage are called sunburn cells.
+- Apoptosis of keratinocytes with UV damage is regulated by p53 tumor suppressors, which are a defense against malignant transformation

-- Loss of function of p53 leads to increased resistance of UV damaged cells to apoptosis; they proliferate and survive better – ultimately lead to SCC.
+- Loss of function of p53 leads to increased resistance of UV damaged cells to apoptosis; they proliferate and survive better – increasing the risk for SCC

 Other apoptotic regulators